2omethingBaD/MP3-player-kit-assembly-guide/README.md

 ## ⚙️ Features

 - **Automatic Play & Pause** – The MP3 player starts playing automatically but can be paused when a magnet is brought close to the reed sensor.
-- **Power Indicator** – A yellow LED indicates when the box is powered on.
+- **Power Indicator** – A yellow LED indicates when the system is powered on.
 - **Volume Control** – Four adjustable volume levels to suit your preference.
 - **Audio Reset** – Restart the audio with a long press (2 seconds) or by bringing a magnet close to the reed sensor once the song has ended.
 - **System Reset** – Reset the system for troubleshooting using the second button.